Designing for adoption through immersion when information fails to convert

 Secondary signals: time to first real action after onboarding, Gmail and Slack integration rates, and whether users return after their first AI-assisted call.

+Launch will test whether immersive onboarding improves activation, time to first action, integration completion, and return after the first AI-assisted call.
 The roadmap is ready.
 The data will tell us what to build next.